khoarx/blog/README.md

 My personal blog

 ## Requirements
-In able to compile and run project, make sure `go 1.18` or later is installed.
-You might need to install `hugo` as well, check out their documentation.
+In able to compile and run project, make sure `zola` is installed, check out their documentation.

 Clone repository by `git clone` to your local computer:
 ```shell script